juliosong/blog/_posts/2019-08-16-linguistics-in-three-body-part-2.md

 {% include figure image_path="/assets/images/dark-forest.jpg" alt="A dark forest." caption="A dark forest (Photo by [Rosie Fraser](https://unsplash.com/@rosiefraser?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/search/photos/dark-forest?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText))" %}

 Of course, it may also be possible that Trisolaris is only more advanced compared to Earth but still too naive compared to other cosmic civilizations.
-In _Death's End_ the most advanced, "God-like" civilizations have long mastered the technology of deciphering any language in the universe and can also easily carry out cosmic broadcasting via supermembrane.
-Such broadcasting only happened once in the trilogy (around the 189027th century) and Liu only allocated each civilization a single slot in the "multilingual" message ("Trisolaran" for Trisolaris and "Earth" for Earth).
+In _Death's End_ the most advanced, "God-like" civilizations had long mastered the technology of deciphering any language in the universe and could also easily carry out cosmic broadcasting via supermembrane.

-But even with this maximal simplification there were still 1.57 million languages in the broadcast, which Liu deems as "a tiny number" because it only included languages of civilizations that hadn't completely gone extinct (well, at the time of the broadcasting there were only two humans left...).
+Such broadcasting only happened once in the novel (around the 189027th century) and Liu has only allocated each civilization a single slot in the "multilingual" message ("Trisolaran" for Trisolaris and "Earth" for Earth).
+But even with this maximal simplification there were still 1.57 million languages in the broadcast, which Liu describes as "a tiny number" because it only included languages of civilizations that hadn't completely gone extinct (well, at the time of the broadcasting there were only two humans left...).
 According to [Ethnologue](https://www.ethnologue.com/guides/how-many-languages), **as of 2019 there are 7111 languages being actively spoken on Earth alone.** Considering there are planets much larger than Earth, the diversity of cosmic languages must be much more immense than we can imagine.

 ### Case 3: Rosetta System (23rd century)
 In _Death's End_ Liu describes a special database called the "Rosetta System," which was developed by humans to teach Trisolarans Earth languages.
 The basic method it used was drawing connections between linguistic symbols and images, which "an alien civilization could decode and study" (Ken Liu's translation).

-One concern I have had about such a method is not all linguistic symbols can be readily picturized.
+One concern I've had about this method is that not all linguistic symbols can be readily picturized.
 It's easy to picturize _apple_, _star_, and _walk_, but what about _subtle_, _sweet_, and _nostalgia_?
-Idioms are also be an obvious obstacle, because the picture associated with, say, _rain cats and dogs_, involves neither cats nor dogs. **However difficult second language learning is on Earth, the difficulty level would only exponentially escalate in space.**
+Idioms are also an obvious obstacle, because the picture associated with, say, _rain cats and dogs_, involves neither cats nor dogs. **However difficult second language learning is on Earth, the difficulty level would only exponentially escalate in space.**

 The Rosetta System was presumably an improved version of the Red Coast System---also equipped with a natural-language-to-elemental-linguistic-code translation component---because in order to teach Trisolarans how to use the "software" there had to be some interface instructions.
 And those instructions obviously couldn't be written in an Earth language, or interstellar language teaching couldn't be bootstrapped.